 Should I choose Express Shipping or Parcel Post or Pickup?

-This is up to you and depends on your location, your order, your budget and your timeframe.
+This depends on your location, the type of product or products that you have ordered, your budget and your timeframe.
 You have three options to choose from:

-- Australia Post Parcel Post will usually take 2 + business days.
+Australia Post Parcel Post: Recommended for equipment and non-perishable items.
+This service will usually take 2 + business days.

-NB: If your order (excluding postage) is greater than $100, Cheesemaking will ship your perishables via the Australia Post Express Post option even you if you choose Parcel Post.
+If your order (excluding postage) is greater than $100, Cheesemaking will ship your order via the Australia Post Express Post option even you if you choose Parcel Post.
+Heavy and bulky non-perishable items such as the cheese presses and the 24 litre vats may be excluded and may be sent via parcel post due to high postage costs for some locations.

-Email and mobile phone tracking is provided so you can track your package.
+All orders are provided with email and mobile phone tracking so that you can track the progress of your package.

 When will my order be sent?

 We will send out your order on a Monday, Tuesday or Wednesday.
-We do not post perishable items later in the week to prevent them from being held up in transit, leaving your perishables sitting in a post office over the weekend.
-You will receive a notification (usually a text) from Australia Post and Cheesemaking will also email when your order has been posted.
-Both the text and the email will include a tracking number for you to monitor the progress of your order.
+We do not post perishable items later in the week to prevent them from being held up in transit, possibly leaving your perishables sitting in a post office over the weekend.

 If you are purchasing perishable items, and you live in a rural location, it is advisable that you specify in the note section of the order ‘Post on Monday only’.